Charles III of Navarre: Marital problems

 The early years of Charles III's reign were marred by the breakdown of his relationship with his wife, Eleanor.
 She and their daughters joined him in Navarre upon his accession, but the new queen soon fell gravely ill.
 She returned to Castile as soon as her health began to improve and took the princesses with her.
 Her refusal to return for the next seven years, despite embassies sent by Charles, damaged the relations between her husband and her brother King John I of Castile.
 When the latter became exasperated by her abandonment of her "great obligations", she claimed that Charles failed to receive her and treat her as befit her.
 According to a chronicle of John's reign, she even accused Charles of pressuring her to take herbs from a Jewish physician in an attempt to poison her.
-It appears, however, that the problem that caused the rift between Charles and Eleanor were his illegitimate children.
-When she arrived in Navarre, she found Charles's four mistresses and six illegitimate children living with their retainers at the court.
-The queen was likely worried that her daughters's rights to succeed their father would be threatened by his illegitimate infant son, Lancelot, despite illegitimate children being barred from succession by the Fueros.
+Historian Elena Woodacre posits that the rift between Charles and Eleanor was caused by his illegitimate children.
+When she arrived in Navarre, Eleanor found Charles's four mistresses and six illegitimate children living with their retainers at the court.
+The queen was likely worried that her daughters' rights to succeed their father would be threatened by his illegitimate infant son, Lancelot, despite illegitimate children being barred from succession by the Fueros.